Have you been injured in an accident that wasn't your fault?

 Going for a local firm is not so relevant as cases can be conducted by phone, post and email.

 However, you should go with a solicitors practice that offers medical facilities near County Durham as you will almost always have to attend a medical exam.

-Look into County Durham solicitor reviews
+County Durham solicitor reviews

 The quality of advice offered by solicitors, as with any service, can differ considerably.